marinvar/stephanelefevre_7_28092020/README.md

 > app is served on localhost:8080

 3. For testing purposes, 3 accounts are generated automatically in the app / database
-- Pseudo: rhMaster, Password: rhMAST3R
+- Pseudo: rhMaster, Password: rhMAST3R, account with admin / moderator rights to delete unwanted comments
 - Pseudo: darkBird, Password: darkB1RD
 - Pseudo: countingCrow, Password: countingCR0W